ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

   size="small"
 %}

-## Designing better alerts
+## Detection time

-ALerting after using 0.023% of our error budget is going to generate too many noisy alerts for non-significant events.
-Instead, we could alert after using 10% of our budget.
-We're alerting on a burn rate of 1, so it takes 3 days to consume 10% of the budget.
-This means we can set our alert window to 3 days.
+Alerting after using 0.023% of our error budget is going to generate too many noisy alerts for non-significant events.
+Instead of designing alerts based on error rates, we could start from error budget consumption, and only alert after a **significant** amount of budget has been consumed.
+For example, we could alert after using 10% of our budget.
+For a burn rate of 1, it takes 3 days to consume 10% of the budget.

-What happens to detection time for different error rates here?
+What happens to **detection time** for different error rates if we use a 3 day alert window?

 <div class="table-wrapper" markdown="block">